TM-Grant6/Lapis-Automod/README.md

   - Verify the platform and platform chat ID for Nintendo Switch.
   - Check for unsupported or unknown device models and kick the player as necessary.

+### Emote Event Handler
+- The "emote" event handler processes the incoming emote data and performs the following checks:
+  - Verify the emote flags and kick the player if necessary.
+  - Validate the emote ID.

 ## How to Contribute
 Feel free to contribute by creating a pull request anytime.